Could you do it? Trips that ban cellphones, even for photos

 Would you take a trip if you couldn't use your cellphone?

-A new tour company called Off the Grid is asking travelers to put their cellphones away and not even use them for photos.
+A new tour company called Off the Grid is asking travellers to put their cellphones away and not even use them for photos.

 "When you're somewhere new, there's a lot to soak up, a lot to see, a lot of cool, interesting people to meet.
 Your phone can distract you," said Off the Grid founder Zach Beattie.